Yokkaichi Night View 四日市の工場夜景

 Yokkaichi by day

-Japan's first petrochemical complex was built in Yokkaichi, helping to drive the country's period of rapid economic growth following World War II.
+Japan's first petrochemical complex was built in Yokkaichi, helping to drive the country's rapid economic growth following World War II.

 If you're in the area with kids during the day, take them to the playground at Kasumigaura Ryokuchi Park near the Yokkaichi Dome.
 This will give you an idea of how families and heavy industry co-exist in modern Japan.